 Pat chicken pieces dry with a paper towel.

-When you are ready to grill the chicken set up your grill for direct cooking.
+When you are ready to grill the chicken, set up your grill for direct cooking.
 If you are using a charcoal grill, use enough charcoal to maintain the heat at about 375 degrees while the chicken cooks.
-Clean and oil the grill grate and place on the grill.
+Clean and oil the grill grate and place it on the grill.

 Add the preserves and cayenne pepper to a small bowl and mix thoroughly.